-Man Accused Of Killing 4-Month-Old Baby Claims His 2-Year-Old Sister Did It
+Man Accused Of Killing Four-Month-Old Baby Claims His Two-Year-Old Sister Did It

 The doctors that examined Ryan Keesee said his injuries were synonymous with “non-accidental trauma” and should have been noticed within minutes.

-Ryan’s mother, Kaitlin Keesee told investigators at the city police headquarters that she received a call from Goodwin about the tragic accident, but she did not believe that her 2-year-old daughter had caused the fatal injuries.
+Ryan’s mother, Kaitlin Keesee, told investigators at the city police headquarters that she received a call from Goodwin about the tragic accident, but she did not believe that her two-year-old daughter had caused the fatal injuries.

 According to a court affidavit, the 20-year-old woman confronted Goodwin when she rushed to the hospital, telling him to admit the truth for her peace of mind.